Empowerment and partnership

 Our current work in the Southeast focuses on these critical roles:

-1) Defining and coordinating conservation practices for bottomland hardwood forests,
+1) Defining and coordinating conservation practices for bottomland hardwood forests, in the Coastal Carolinas and Lower Mississippi Alluvial Valley,

-2) Directing shortleaf pine ecosystem restoration and management in the Cumberland Plateau
+2) Directing shortleaf pine ecosystem restoration and management in the Cumberland Plateau,

 In all of this work, we maintain partnerships that help us create meaningful discourse around these topics.